Natural Resources

 Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground):

-Bare ground 20 to 25% consisting of randomly scattered small patches no greater than 2 inches in diameter. -
+Bare ground ranges from 20 to 25% consisting of randomly scattered small patches not greater than 2 inches in diameter and not connected. -

 Number of gullies and erosion associated with gullies: